Technologies

 • Live storage and sorting area

-The handling of live animals, their stationing and sorting represent one of the first stages of the process that can cause odorous emissions.
-In particular, the critical points may be the entrances to the plants and the area of the exhaust fans.
-Ventilation, necessary to control the internal temperature, involves recirculation of air that may carry unpleasant odours to the outside.
+The handling of live animals, their stationing and sorting represent one of the first stages of the process that may cause odorous emissions.
+In particular, the critical points may be the entrances to the plants and the area of the exhaust fans area.
+Ventilation, necessary to control the inside temperature, involves recirculation of air that may convey unpleasant odours outside.

 • Process water collection tanks

-Open tanks that collect waste water produced during the process are another source of odour emissions, especially during filling and emptying.
-The turbulence created during these operations can disperse odours into the environment.
+Open tanks that collect wastewater produced during the process are another source of odour emissions, especially during filling and emptying.
+The turbulence created during these operations could disperse odours into the environment.

 • Screening, feather separator and collection bin area